Chart Color Schemes

 Educational outcomes in Port Adelaide fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate in 2016 was 20.3%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees were most common at 14.4%, followed by postgraduate qualifications (3.9%) and graduate diplomas (2.0%).
-Vocational credentials were prevalent, with 34.0% of residents aged 15+ holding them - advanced diplomas accounted for 8.8% while certificates made up 25.2%.
+The area's university qualification rate is 20.3%, significantly lower than the Australian average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 14.4%, followed by postgraduate qualifications (3.9%) and graduate diplomas (2.0%).
+Vocational credentials are prevalent, with 34.0% of residents aged 15+ holding such qualifications – advanced diplomas (8.8%) and certificates (25.2%).

-Educational participation was high at 25.7%, including 8.5% in primary education, 6.1% in secondary education, and 5.0% pursuing tertiary education.
-Port Adelaide's four schools had a combined enrollment of 1,552 students as of 2021.
-The area demonstrated typical Australian school conditions (ICSEA: 998) with balanced educational opportunities.
-Educational provision was split between two primary and two secondary institutions.
-School capacity exceeded residential needs (12.1 places per 100 residents vs 8.9 regionally), indicating the area served as an educational center for the broader region.
+Educational participation is high, with 25.7% of residents currently enrolled in formal education.
+This includes 8.5% in primary education, 6.1% in secondary education, and 5.0% pursuing tertiary education.
+Port Adelaide has four schools with a combined enrollment of 1,552 students.
+The area's ICSEA score is 998, indicating typical Australian school conditions with balanced educational opportunities.
+Educational provision consists of two primary and two secondary institutions.
+School capacity exceeds residential needs (12.1 places per 100 residents vs 8.9 regionally), suggesting the area serves as an educational hub for the broader region.
 Note: where schools show 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education